Dietrich Klagges

-Dietrich Klagges (/de/; 1 February 1891 – 12 November 1971) was a Nazi Party politician and from 1933 to 1945 the appointed premier (Ministerpräsident) of the now abolished Free State of Brunswick.
+Dietrich Klagges (/de/; 1 February 1891 – 12 November 1971) was a German politician of the Nazi Party who from 1933 to 1945 was the Ministerpräsident of the Free State of Brunswick.
 He also went by the pseudonym Rudolf Berg.

-He is responsible for giving Adolf Hitler citizenship of Germany in 1932, making him eligible to run for political office.
+Klagges is best known for obtaining German citizenship for Adolf Hitler in 1932, thereby making him eligible to run for political office.
+He was responsible for the persecution of Jews and Social Democratic opponents in Brunswick, resulting in imprisonments and deaths.
+He was also an SS-Obergruppenführer.
+Following the end of the Second World War, Klagges was arrested and stood trial for his crimes; he was convicted, imprisoned and released in 1957.